Michaelia Cash

-Michaelia Clare Cash (born 19 July 1970) is an Australian politician who served as the 38th Attorney-General of Australia from 2021 to 2022 in the Morrison Government.
+Michaelia Clare Cash (born 19 July 1970) is an Australian politician currently serving as shadow minister for Foreign Affairs and Leader of the Opposition in the Senate.
+She previously served as the 38th Attorney-General of Australia from 2021 to 2022 in the Morrison government.
 She has been a Senator for Western Australia since 2008 and is a member of the Liberal Party of Australia.

 As well as being Attorney-General in the Morrison government, Cash also served as Minister for Industrial Relations from 2021 to 2022, and Minister for Employment, Skills, Small and Family Business and Minister for Small and Family Business, Skills and Vocational Education from 2018 to 2021.
 Previously, she served in the Turnbull government as the Minister for Jobs and Innovation from 2017 to 2018 and Minister for Employment and Minister for Women from 2015 to 2017.

 Early life

 Cash was born on 19 July 1970 in Subiaco, Western Australia.
 She is one of four children born to Ursula Clare Yelland and Samuel Ernest "George" Cash.
 Her father, the owner of a construction company, was elected to state parliament in 1984 and served as President of the Western Australian Legislative Council.
 Cash grew up in the Perth suburb of Mount Lawley.
 She was educated at Iona Presentation College, a Catholic school in Mosman Park.

 Cash graduated from Curtin University in 1990 with a Bachelor of Arts with a triple major in public relations, politics, and journalism.
 She also holds an Honours Degree in Law from the University of London and a Graduate Diploma in Legal Practice from the University of Western Australia.
-After graduating from Curtin she spent three years backpacking overseas, travelling through Israel, Egypt and Turkey.
+After graduating from Curtin she spent three years backpacking overseas, travelling mostly through Israel, Egypt and Turkey.

 Cash joined the Liberal Party in 1988.
 She was an executive member of the Curtin University Young Liberals from 1988 to 1990 and then the Western Australian Young Liberal Movement where she held numerous positions including State Vice-President.
 She was a long-time member of the Liberal Party of Western Australia's State Council and was the President of the Moore Division.
 She has also served on the Party's state executive.

 Prior to her political career, Cash was a solicitor with the law firm Freehills where she worked from 1999 to 2008.
 She practised in all areas of employment and industrial law including industrial relations, employee relations, occupational health and safety, equal opportunity, executive employment and unfair dismissal.